rbelmega/cra-ps/public/posts/post-2.md

 Remember, performance is not a one-time task but an ongoing process.
 Regular audits and optimizations will help maintain high scores as your site evolves.

-Start with the biggest wins first—usually image optimization and JavaScript bundling—then work your way through the other optimizations.
+Start with the biggest wins first - usually image optimization and JavaScript bundling - then work your way through the other optimizations.
 Your users (and Google) will thank you!